 Fresh Fruit Salad is always best when comprised of fruit that is currently in season, but there are certainly no die-hard rules; after all, rules were made to be broken!
+Use a sugar-free jelly to give your fruit that glossy, shiny look!

 FRESH FRUIT SALAD